Palantir's Alex Karp gets $1 billion payday in 2020

-(Reuters) - Data analytics firm Palantir Technologies Inc’s chief earned a billion dollars last year after taking the company he co-founded public, a regulatory filing showed on Thursday.
+Data analytics firm Palantir Technologies Inc's (PLTR.N) chief earned a billion dollars last year after taking the company he co-founded public, a regulatory filing showed on Thursday.

 CEO Alexander Karp received a compensation of $1.10 billion that included $797.9 million earned in options and $296.4 million in stock awards.
 He was paid $12.1 million in 2019.